Coding Plans

 ## Relationship to CodeRabbit Plan

 CodeRabbit Agent planning builds on the broader CodeRabbit planning model.
-Plans created from Slack appear alongside plans created from the web app or issue trackers.
+Coding Plans created from Slack appear alongside plans created from the web app or issue trackers.

 For the canonical product docs covering plan structure, refinement, and agent handoff, see [CodeRabbit Plan](/plan).